manmohitsehgal/autrui-repo/README.md

 - [ ] Iteration THREE Sprint Retrospective (Due on Monday, May 5th)
 - [ ] Teaming Experience Reflection Paper Dropbox closes (On Wednesday, May 7th)

+##Instructions##

+Once the project has been pulled from the master branch, you need to do the following to compile and run the project:

+-Remove the Splash project from your workspace(Delete it, but make sure to not delete the files from your computer) -Import the Main App folder
+-Import the facebook folder
+-Clean your project
+-Run as done so previously

+*Note: We have removed the facebook-android-sdk-3.7 folder as we will not be using that.
+Instead, we have added a facebook folder, which is needed for the facebook connection.

 ##Links##

 Wiki Page URL - https://github.com/mihirjham/autrui-repo/wiki